muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_Packed_Plain_Text.md

 machine processes written in different programming languages, or because they are on distinct machines, or because they are mediated by a network or disk file.
 The format is fairly easy for machines to parse and generate.
-It is *not* intended for humans to read and write.
+It is *not* intended for humans to easily read and write but has aids for that.

 The MUON `Syntax_Packed_Plain_Text` exists as an alternative to the MUON [Syntax_Plain_Text](Muldis_Object_Notation_Syntax_Plain_Text.md) under the theory that the former may be more performant for machines to parse and generate, or may occupy fewer resources (network bandwidth, working memory, disk space) than the latter.

+The MUON Packed Plain Text format is fundamentally the same as the MUON Plain Text format, both in what it can represent and how it represents those things, but that it has certain key differences.
+These differences allow MUON artifacts to be represented much more compactly, using considerably fewer octets, with the trade-off that many of those octets don't correspond to ASCII printable characters, or to different ones.
+Some design choices are such that Packed Plain Text is at least partially human readable or writeable, but on the whole it isn't intended for that.

 The prescribed standard *syntax predicate* of a **Syntax** signature for a MUON Packed Plain Text artifact is `Muldis_Object_Notation_Packed_Plain_Text`.